BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_hill_tribes.md

 - **Horned Charge** `ACTIVE`

-During a turn in which a Snow Troll Charges, it gains a bonus of +1 Attack and +1 Fight value until the end of the turn.
+During a turn in which a Snow Troll Charges, it gains a bonus of +1 Attack and +1 to its Fight Value until the end of the turn.

 </div>